 William Branham opposed civil unrest

 Bro.
 Branham was not opposed to equal rights for African Americans, he was instead opposed to Christians being involved in civil unrest.
-He believed converting the white supremacists to true faith in Christ was the solution, and that was the method he supported.
-John Collins selectively uses the very quotes where he makes his position clear to claim Bro.
+He believed converting white supremacists to true faith in Christ was the solution to racism, and that was the method he supported.
+John Collins selectively uses the very quotes where Bro.
+Branham makes his position clear to claim Bro.
 Branham was opposed to civil rights.
-Collins overlooks the reality that Bro.
-Branham was most concerned about the potential for people to be injured or die.

 The Pentecostal movement Bro.
 Branham was part of was majority African-American in many areas.
 Bro.
-Branham’s position was reflective of Pentecostal African-Americans on civil rights.
-Civil rights leaders were mainly African Americans from the mainline Christian denominations.
+Branham’s position was reflective of the Pentecostal movement’s position on civil rights.
+Civil rights leaders were mainly from the mainline Christian denominations.
 Bro.
 Branham’s disagreements with civil rights leaders’ methodology was not a white vs black position, but a Pentecostal vs mainline disagreement.
 John Collins completely misrepresents this reality.